secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Use of CSPRNG
 - Keys derived via derivation function from passwords/other keys

 #### Digital Signatures
 Signing is an important and often needed cryptographic use case.
 It is based on the principle of asymmetrical encryption.

-Expected input parameters for encryption:
+The only expected input parameters for signing:

 - plaintext
 - private key

 Expected output: signature.

-Expected input parameters for decryption:
+The only expected input parameters for verifying the signature:

 - signature
 - public key